WebHayk/investment-opener-app/README.md

 * Hot-reload support for Electron app
 * Electron Builder support

+## About project

+Your all-in-one investment companion designed to simplify and elevate your financial journey.
+Whether you're a seasoned investor or just starting, our app empowers you with the tools and insights needed to make informed investment decisions.

 ## Available Scripts in addition to the existing ones

 ### `npm run electron:dev`